Olympus E-M10 II vs Fujifilm X10

-The Olympus OM-D E-M10 Mark II and the Fujifilm X10 are two digital cameras that were officially introduced, respectively, in August 2015 and September 2011.
+The Olympus OM-D E-M10 Mark II and the Fujifilm X10 are two digital cameras that were revealed to the public, respectively, in August 2015 and September 2011.
 The E-M10 II is a mirrorless interchangeable lens camera, while the X10 is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M10 II) and a 2/3 (X10) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Fujifilm provides 12 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Olympus has a resolution of 15.9 megapixels, whereas the Fujifilm provides 12 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Olympus E-M10 II vs Fujifilm X10

-An illustration of the physical size and weight of the Olympus E-M10 II and the Fujifilm X10 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 II and the Fujifilm X10.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M10 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X10 is notably smaller (18 percent) than the Olympus E-M10 II.
 In this context, it is worth noting that neither the E-M10 II nor the X10 are weather-sealed.